sd2beatles/MySQL-recipe-in-English-/CH12/ch12_cutomer_character._across_time(1).md

 #### - rentation rate

-The mechanism is pretty much same except for the folloings;
+The mechanism is pretty much same except for the followings;

 First, the time period is every 7 day.